phensley/cldr-engine/docs/integration.md

 **Resource packs are tied to the exact version of the `@phensley/cldr` you are using and must be kept in sync.** If a resouce pack from a different version is used, the string offsets may not align and you may see randomness.

 The resource packs are considered to be an inseparable part of the library.
-When you upgrade the library you must also copy the resource packs from that version.
+When you upgrade the library you must also copy the resource packs from that version and ensure they are loaded correctly (busting caches, etc).
 Otherwise all bets are off and things may break in unexpected ways.

 ## Initialization